Violet Bank Museum: History

 Whoever the architect was, his reuse of the existing foundation and chimney stacks make the architectural solution more idiosyncratic.
 Normally an architect starts with a blank page, however, in this case, the architect was forced to deal with fixed points and proportions.
 The second floor fireboxes were bricked up, the second floor was eliminated, which enabled the ceilings to be raised.
 All masonry was stuccoed & scored to resemble ashlar and to hide the difference in brickwork that the modifications necessitated.

-The tripartite foundation plan lent itself naturally to a very strict Vitruvian construct.
+The tripartite foundation plan lent itself naturally to a strict Vitruvian construct.
 The peculiar ring to be founded on third the distance up each Portico column, unique to Virginia architecture, form the keynote that coalesces the structure into a harmonious whole & unlocks the architectural formula.

 Henry Haxall died in 1834, the same year as his eldest step-daughter married Dr. John Gilliam.
 Thomas Shore's middle daughter Marie Louisa married Dr. William Shippen II of Philadelphia.
 The youngest, Jane Grey, died at the age of 15 without issue.
 The estate passed to the Gilliams' upon the death of Jane Haxall, eleven years after her husband, in 1834.
 Violet Bank would remain in the Gilliam Family's hands until 1873.
 At the time of its occupation by the Headquarters of the Army of Northern Virginia, the title to Violet Bank was held in deed of trust by Thomas Gilliam, Thomas Shore's grandson.

 Part of the Main house also served as a hospital during the siege.
 The war largely impoverished the Gilliam family, and the house was sold in 1873 to a cousin, Mrs. Evelyn Gasquet Marshall of New York.
 She would occupy the house until her death in 1885, when the property was acquired by Capt.
 Abel N. Haskins.
 His heirs, in turn, sold houses and remaining 68 acres to the Greater Petersburg Realty Corporation in 1905.
 Operating Violet Bank as a dairy farm, the new owners knocked out walls on the first floor of the main house in order to utilize the structure as a cattle barn.
 Greater Petersburg Reality Corp.
 CEO Bellamy decided in the late 1914 to subdivide the farm and develop it for housing, and work began in 1915.
 The first thing Bellamy did in breaking up the property was tear down the main house, leaving the extant portion remaining.

 The much reduced Violet Bank would be one of the first houses sold in River view sub-division.
 It was purchased in 1919 by Mrs. Alice Pierrepont who resided there until 1948, at which time she sold it to American Legion Post 284.
 The City of Colonial Heights acquired the house in 1959, first for the Chamber of Commerce, then as Colonial Heights first public library.
 It was listed on the National Register of Historic Places in 1974.
 Now a part of the Recreation & Parks department, Violet Bank began its current incarnation as an active Historic House Museum in 1988.